tursodatabase/libsql/doc/tcl_extension_intro.md

    tcl% # Apparently, it either gets to the Tcl environment or stays there.
 ```

-The use of lone . and .. to switch environments are easiest to understand.
+The use of lone . and .. to switch environments is easiest to understand.
-However, .. , when not alone on an input line enables some other uses of Tcl,
+However, as explained in the next section,
-explained in the next section.
+use of .. not alone on an input line exploits other Tcl functionality.

 Another effect of loading tclshext is that a new dot command, .tcl ,
 becomes part of the shell's repertoire.
-When entered no argument(s),
+When entered without any argument(s)
 from the shell execution environment,
 the .tcl command has the same effect as .. by itself.
 (footnote: